oycar/Delaunator_Swift/README.md

 # Delaunator_Swift

 Compute Delaunay Triangulations and Voronoi Meshes in 2D using Swift.
-A port of the [Delaunator](https://github.com/mapbox/delaunator) javascript library of [mapbox](https://github.com/mapbox) to the Swift programming language,
+A port of the [Delaunator](https://github.com/mapbox/delaunator) javascript library of [mapbox](https://github.com/mapbox) to the Swift programming language, with detailed annotation of the core algorithm.
+Small improvements include a better inCircumCircle error bound (from [Shewchuk's Robust Predicates](http://www.cs.cmu.edu/~quake/robust.html) ) and small fixes to patching the convex hull.

 This library produces Delaunay triangulations (or the dual Voronoi Mesh) for a set of points defined in an input JSON file; included is a bare bones SwiftUI renderer which will show these structures.